marko-airisto/TicketGuru/documentation/API/post.md

 **Data constraints**

-Provide name of Account to be created.
+Provide name of Event to be created.

 ```json
 {